axellbrendow/laravel-and-react-realtime/frontend/README.md

 If you will run all the backend in localhost, you can just run `yarn start` or `npm start`

+(Hint: you can open two tabs on your browser to test the chat)

 But if you will set different hosts for the Laravel API or for the socket.io server, you will probably need to change some files: